 On my way to work this morning, I noticed a new burger restaurant being constructed.
 As a self-professed burger enthousiast, my first reaction was one of sheer happiness.
-My most favourite burger place, Roxor, recently moved from just around the corner of my work to a few blocks away, so I was positively surprised to … Continue reading Yet another burger restaurant in Bratislava
+My most favourite burger place, Roxor, recently moved from just around the corner of my work to a few blocks away, so I was positively surprised to see a new restaurant open up close by.
+This feeling of joy, however, quickly gave way to the thought: “Really?
+Another burger restaurant in Bratislava?”

 Over the past years I have visited most corners of Slovakia.
 Surprisingly enough, however, the High Tatras remains still very elusive to me.
 I have visited the obvious places like Štrbské Pleso, but other than that I haven't seen much of this gorgeous region.
-I therefore got very enthousiastic when my in-laws proposed to spend … Continue reading A few days walking in the Ždiar region and beyond
+I therefore got very enthousiastic when my in-laws proposed to spend a long weekend in Lučivná, in the Ždiar region.

 I have visited good friends in Bratislava for a number of years, always learning more and deepening my understanding of Slovaks and their country.
-My feeling for Slovakia grew out of friendship and carried its quality of pleasure and connection.
-So it was a shock when I read about the deaths of Ján Kuciak and … Continue reading GUEST POST: murder in Slovakia / coffee in Canada
+My feeling for Slovakia grew out of friendship and carried its quality of pleasure and connection So it was a shock when I read about the deaths of Ján Kuciak and his fiancée Martina Kušnírová.

 Slovakia is by some (including myself) affectionately described as the “Hidden Gem in the Heart of Europe”.
 But how hidden should this gem really remain from the rest of the world?
-Ever since I moved to Slovakia and discovered how beautiful a country it is, I have struggled with the realisation that back home no … Continue reading Slovakia’s time to shine is now
+Ever since I moved to Slovakia and discovered how beautiful a country it is, I have struggled with the realisation that back home no one really seems to know anything about Slovakia.